alexismp/top-half-window-resizer/README.md

-# Top Half Window Resizer - Chrome Extension
+# VideoCallSight - Chrome Extension

 A simple, lightweight Chrome extension to quickly resize the current browser window to occupy the top half of your primary display.